-Medicare beneficiaries who also have Medicaid (dual-eligibles), in most circumstances, must be enrolled in a Medicare Part D prescription drug plan.
-Dual-eligibles must utilize the Medicare Part D benefit utilizing network pharmacies and formularies.
+Medicare beneficiaries who also have Medicaid (dual-eligibles), in most circumstances, must be enrolled in a Medicare Part D prescription drug plan in order to maintain their Medicaid coverage.

 For drugs not covered by the Medicare Part D benefit, the Part D plan's exception and appeals process must be used to obtain coverage.